top of page

 The image on the right shows our first attempt at imaging IC 405 and IC 410, also from the city.
 As you can see, it is definitely not as impressive-looking as our main image!

-The gear used was the Radian Raptor 61, along with the ZWO ASI071MC camera and the Triad ULTRA filter.
+The gear used was a small refractor, along with the ZWO ASI071MC camera and a dual-band filter.

 Have you captured IC 405 and/or IC 410?
 Attach your image in the comments and let us know your acquisition details!